moble/SphericalFunctions.jl/docs/src/conventions/conventions.md

 product](https://en.wikipedia.org/wiki/Exterior_algebra) from the
 algebra of [differential
 forms](https://en.wikipedia.org/wiki/Differential_form).
 The
-geometric product is associative, distributive, and has the property that
+geometric product is linear, associative, distributive, and has the property that
 ```math
 𝐯𝐯 = \| 𝐯 \|^2.
 ```
+The most useful properties of the geometric product are that parallel vectors commute with each other, while orthogonal vectors anticommute.
+Since the geometric product is linear, the product of any two vectors can be decomposed into parallel and orthogonal parts.

 The basis for this entire space is then the set
 ```math
 \begin{gather}